obsidiansystems/ledger-app-nervos/README.md

 Use the `account bip44-addresses` command to obtain the BIP44 addresses for the mainnet.

-Note that this command is provided as a convenience by the `ckb-cli` to get a list of derived addresses with the derivation path quickly.
+Note that this command is provided as a convenience by the `ckb-cli` to get a list of addresses with the derivation path quickly.

-** It is highly recommended to verify the account provided by this command through the ledger device using the `account extended-address` command as described next. **
+**It is highly recommended to verify the account provided by this command on the Ledger device using the `account extended-address` command as described next.**

 ``` sh
 CKB> account bip44-addresses --lock-arg 0x327a95bd57966e686ffe590c331cd37002e1c631